keith-greer/pyaaow/README.md

 # pyaaow!!

-pyaaow!! is a fully functional bullet journal application.
+pyaaow!! is a fully functional bullet journal application built with javascript.